kda2495/IPA_Downloader/README_EN.md

 * Press Enter.

 #### Note:
-* If the script doesn't start, type in Terminal: `brew reinstall minizip ideviceinstaller`
-* Press Enter.
+* To update Homebrew and all its components, open Terminal, run the following command: `brew update && brew upgrade && brew cleanup` and press Enter.
 * When using ipatool v3 on macOS, to obtain the two-factor authentication (2FA) code, you need to put your device in Airplane Mode and navigate to Settings > Your account > Sign-In & Security > Get Verification Code.
 * There is a bug in ipatool v3 for macOS: an unknown MacBook Pro is added to your account's device list (due to how anisette works).
 If necessary, you can remove it from the device list, but you will have to obtain a two-factor authentication (2FA) code again.
 * You can use AirDrop to install the app: simply transfer file to your iPhone, and the app will be installed automatically.